avishek-sen-gupta/cobol-rekt/README.md

 ```

 The file will be in the ```import``` directory inside the directory where the current database files are stored (in Neo4J Desktop).

+## Analysis through JGraphT

+The library embeds [JGraphT](https://jgrapht.org/), a powerful library of graph algorithms.
+The ```JGraphTBuilder``` class converts the unified model (AST, CFG, Data Structures) into a DirectedPseudograph (because there can be both loops and parallel edges between two nodes), for consequent analysis through the JGraphT API.

+Custom analyses are a work in progress.

 ## How to Build